 Acidophilus tablets help keep the digestion in order.

 A bit like eating yogurt, acidophilus boosts the good bacteria which helps prevent ‘Delhi Belly’.
 Purchase acidophilus in health stores in country of origin.

 Lighthouse Beach is lined with small restaurants and gifts shops.
 The restaurants serve a wide variety of meals and snacks – Indian, Continental and Chinese.
 Also there are tailors who will stitch you an outfit to order.

 It is common practice to wander up and down the sea front promenade in the evenings.
 Strangely enough (and I still don’t know how the locals do this), they soon know who you are and where you are staying!

 Some restaurants have extraordinary long menus.
 They can be fun to read with such offers as ‘scream bled eggs’ and ‘shew heded roundels lossed in soya’!
 The first is no doubt scrambled eggs.
 The latter?
 Your guess is as good as mine!

-NOTE: Latest news is that the Kerala Government are trying to make an alcohol free state by 2015.
+NOTE: Latest news is that the Kerala Government are trying to make an alcohol free state.
 If this happens, tourism in Kerala will decline.
-Please make your feelings about this known on (website hidden) etc.
+Please make your feelings about this known on (SENSITIVE CONTENTS HIDDEN) etc.

 The popularity of Kovalam has partly grown around the availability of the ancient healing practice of Ayurveda and traditional medicines.
 There are many Ayurvedic practices within the resort.
 Certain standards have recently been stipulated for the running of such an establishment – but there are always those bribes – so do make sure you are not being massaged with old cooking oil.